TDIU vs 100% VA Rating: Which Gets You More Benefits?

 4. Lack of Medical Evidence Supporting Unemployability (8% of denials)

-• Ask doctors to address occupational impact in notes
+Solution: Request doctors address occupational impact in treatment notes

 One of the biggest misconceptions about TDIU is that you cannot work at all.
 The regulation at 38 CFR § 4.16(b) allows for "marginal employment," but understanding the limits is crucial to maintaining your benefits.